aulveland/CITZ-HWP-Project/User-Processes.md

 - **First Name** and **Last Name** fields must be alphanumeric and each be between 1 and 50 characters long.
 - **Email** is required and must be a valid email address.
 - **Password** is required must contain at least 8 characters, one uppercase character, one number and one special character.
 Both passwords must match.
-- **Job Title** is required and must be alphanumeric and be between 1 and 50 characters long.
+- **Job  Profile** is required and must be alphanumeric and be between 1 and 50 characters long.
-- **Role** is required and the user must select either Admin, Submitter, Finance Analyst, Executive, or User roles.
+- **Role** is required and the user must select either Admin, Moderator, or User roles.
 The default role is User.
-- **Ministry** is required and the user must select from a list of BC Government ministries.

 Once all fields are filled out and pass validation, select **Submit** to register the new user in the application.